The First Dark Exchange: Idolatry

 4.1.
 First, Paul shows that the exchange is foolish by emphasizing the infinite difference in value between what you trade away and what you get in its place.
 The glory of God is of infinite value and what you get in the exchange is infinitesimally small by comparison.

-Look how he shows this.
-Verse 23: In their folly they "exchanged the glory of the incorruptible God for an image in the form of corruptible man."
-Literally it reads: "They exchanged the glory of the incorruptible God for a likeness of an image of corruptible man."
-Now notice: man himself is already, according to Genesis 1:27, an image of God and not God.
+Look how he shows this truth in verse 23: In their folly they “exchanged the glory of the incorruptible God for an image in the form of corruptible man.”
+Literally it reads: “They exchanged the glory of the incorruptible God for a likeness of an image of corruptible man.”
+Now notice: Man himself is already, according to Genesis 1:27, an image of God and not God.
 But that is not what the exchange of God gets.
 No, not even that.
 Rather it is for an image of man.
 No, not even that.
-It is for "a likeness of an image of man" who is himself an image.
+It is for “a likeness of an image of man” who is himself an image.

-Do you see what Paul is doing by piling up words like this?
+Do you see what Paul is doing by piling up these words?
 He is emphasizing the infinite difference in value between the real and the copy.
-And he does it by saying: When you make this exchange - even for the best thing you can think of, namely, man - yourself - (not to mention animals!) you are bartering God for the image of an image of an image.
+And he does it by saying: When you make this exchange — even for the best thing you can think of; namely, man — yourself (not to mention animals!), you are bartering God for the image of an image of an image.
 You sell the original masterpiece for a copy of a copy of a copy.